-The former, from the 17th century Gut Esselt with its manor house (today the last residence of the artist family Pankok), the farm building (today the Otto Pankok Museum) and the spacious outdoor area forms a wonderful unity of art and nature in the midst of the Lower Rhine landscape on the Issel.
+The former Esselt estate from the 17th century with its manor house (today the last place of residence of the Pankok family of artists), the farm building (today the Otto-Pankok-Museum) and the spacious outdoor area form a wonderful unity of art and nature in the middle of the niederrheinic landscape on the Issel.

 The humanitarian spirit of Otto, Hulda and Eva Pankok, their deep connection with nature and their social commitment are noticeable for groups and individual visitors.

 For many years, the educational program has been at the heart of all museum activities, in which children and young people discover, understand, experience and create art while taking into account the surrounding nature with all its facets.

-Due to its location directly on the Three Rivers Route, on the hiking trail Hohe Mark Steig and as informative, enlightening, inviting NaturparkHaus Esselt also offers individual hikers, cyclists and nature seekers a lot of amazing things about the Lower Rhine fauna and flora: a variety of unusual dragonflies on the Issel and a varied meadow of wildflowers and meadows.
+Due to its location directly on the Three Rivers Route, on Wanderweg Hohe Mark Steig and as informative, enlightening, inviting NaturparkHaus Esselt also offers hikers, cyclists and nature seekers a lot that is worth admiring niederrheinic fauna and flora: a variety of extraordinary dragonflies on the Issel and a varied wildflower meadow.

 While strolling through the forest - with a teaching backpack if you wish - you may be lucky enough to spot a flock of deer, but rarely only the badger or fox, which have their home here, while the squirrels and woodpeckers are not very impressed by visitors.

 b.) via federal road 70 from Wesel in the direction of Brünen to Elmer Mühle, from here follow the signs to the right into Becksstege and right into Otto Pankok-Weg to the museum.

 The last part of the way to the museum is on foot.
 Your car can be parked in the signposted visitor parking lot on Otto Pankok Weg.